Tina Sloan Green

 She also became a cheerleader squad coach and a physical education teacher and started a lacrosse team.
 Green went on to coach the Temple University women's lacrosse team from 1975 to 1992, the first Black to become head coach of a women's college lacrosse team.
 In 1982, 1984, and 1984 the Temple women's lacrosse team won the national championship.
 After winning the 1984 national championships, Sloan Green did not receive the Coach of the Year award, which decision was probably affected by her race.
 It took ten years for her to be declared coach of the year.

 She led the Owls to 11 NCAA Final Four appearances.
 She was also a field hockey coach, badminton coach, and teacher at Temple University.
 After retirement, she had a career record of 207 wins, 62 losses, and four ties with Temple University.
 Sloan Green is married to Frank Green and has two children named Traci and Frankie; they met at Temple University.
 She retired from coaching after 32 years at Temple.
 She was a professor of Sports and Culture at Temple University’s College of Education.
-She served as a co-principal investor of “Sisters in Sports Science,” which was funded by the National Science Foundation.
+She was a co-principal investor of “Sisters in Sports Science,” funded by the National Science Foundation.